terefang/odd6rpg/lite/100-general.md

 Expert skills have a special rule called "exploding dice" which allows a player to roll again and add it to the previous roll if they roll the maximum value on the die.
 This can be repeated as long as maximum value is rolled.

-When using expert skills, if a roll is made at Disadvantage, the dice still follow the exploding rule and any dice that roll the maximum value must be rerolled and added to the total, but it does not change the need to roll again as per normal Disadvantage.
+When using expert skills, if a roll is made at Disadvantage, the dice still follow the exploding rule, but the initial 6 is discarded.

 ## Target Number and Penalty Dice